 One easy way to determine your brand’s keywords is to start searching for something brand-related in the search bar.
 You’ll see some results start to populate below as you type.
 Use those keywords as a starting point when creating your list of brand keywords.

-Small businesses should be familiar with Google My Business (GMB) and how it works so they can utilize this tool to its fullest potential.
-GMB helps consumers find what they are looking for when they search for something on Google.
+Small businesses should be familiar with Google Business Profile Manager (GBPM) and how it works so they can utilize this tool to its fullest potential.
+GPBM helps consumers find what they are looking for when they search for something on Google.
 It is a quick-reference guide that appears when searching for a store, company or location.
 On desktops, this guide appears on the right side of the search results.
 On mobile devices, you’ll see it above the first result.

 Writing blogs for your business is a great way to boost website traffic and share your knowledge with your customers.
 Blog content gives people a reason to see you as an authority in your industry, not only as a seller of a product but also as an expert in the lifestyle related to whatever you sell.
 You could offer tips and tricks, ideas for using your product, expertise related to your industry, behind the scenes stories and so much more.